zongruxie4/component-library/docs/ray.md

 One additional requirement is the key `ray_storage_path` must be included for jobs launched with ray.
 This key is ignored if ray is not being used.
 When ray is used, it determines where ray stores its files, including saved models.

-You can now run `ray job submit --no-wait --working-dir . -- "ray_benchmark --config <your benchmark>"`.
+You can now run `ray job submit --no-wait --working-dir . -- ray_benchmark --config <your benchmark>`.

 You can then use ray job to interact with your job.
 See [the ray quickstart guide](https://docs.ray.io/en/latest/cluster/running-applications/job-submission/quickstart.html) for more examples.